SQLAlchemy 2.0 Documentation

 method as implemented by the

-Oracle dialect necessarily forces the start of a transaction using the
+Oracle Database dialects necessarily force the start of a transaction using the

 Additionally, the Connection.get_isolation_level()